 It's not uncommon for Screech Owls or other owls to move into Barn Owl boxes.
 If you think another species has moved into your box, it's best to allow them to complete their nesting cycle without disturbance.
 You can also install a box designed for their species and you may have luck with them moving to the new box.
-Feel free to contact us for advice and more info at email@example.com
+Feel free to contact us for advice, or take a look at our Screech Owl Box info packet, at email@example.com

 Do I need to clean my Barn Owl box every year?

 Please clean your Barn Owl box every year from late October to late November (think in between Halloween and Thanksgiving), as this is the time owls are least likely to be present.
 Even if you don't think it has been occupied it's important to at least check it during this window and remove any debris/nesting materials and check for possible needed repairs.
 Take a look at our Barn Owl info packet for more information on cleaning Barn Owl boxes.

 Do I need to clean my Screech Owl box every year?